High School turns 40 this school year.

 School can best serve the needs of all of our students well into the

-The High School Facilities Advisory Committee studied options for a
+The district's High School Facilities Advisory Committee studied options for a

 completely new or renovated Albany High during the winter and spring of

 2012.
 The committee, made up of 38 representatives from the community,